-5.2.3.1 The marine nature conservation designations which fall within the southern North Sea benthic ecology study area comprise international Natura 2000 designations (i.e. SACs, SCIs) and Ramsar sites and national designations (SSSIs, MCZs, rMCZs and NNRs).
-Those potentially located within the Hornsea Three ZoI have been discussed in full in this report, together with their associated habitats.
-A summary of these sites is provided in paragraphs 5.2.3.2 to 5.2.3.7.
+- 5.2.3.1 The marine nature conservation designations which fall within the southern North Sea benthic ecology study area comprise international Natura 2000 designations (i.e. SACs, SCIs) and Ramsar sites and national designations (SSSIs, MCZs, rMCZs and NNRs).
+Those potentially located within the Hornsea Three Zol have been discussed in full in this report, together with their associated habitats.
+A summary of these sites is provided in paragraphs 3.1.3.36 to 3.1.3.56.

+- 5.2.3.2 Several conservation designations within the Hornsea Three benthic ecology study area Zol have been screened out from further assessment in the Environmental Statement (chapter 2: Benthic Ecology), based on the findings of the PEIR and chapter 1: Marine Processes, where no impact pathway is considered to exist between Hornsea Three and the benthic ecology receptors of these conservation sites.

+- 5.2.3.3 The following international designations have been screened out:

+- North Norfolk Coast SAC:

+- Haisborough, Hammond and Winterton SAC;

+- Klaverbank SCI; and

+- North Norfolk Coast Ramsar